 Rediscovering Christianity

 This is the blog of Mark Crozier Murphy, rediscovering Christianity as an adult.
 I live in Aotearoa New Zealand with my wife and kids.
-I work as a psychotherapist, belong to a local Anglican church, and practice contemplation, yoga, and Quaker spirituality.
+I work as a psychotherapist.

 This blog is made with the support and expertise of my son, Arlo, without whom I would still be yelling at this screen.